cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 values used by the class.
 The first thing that is initialized is the grid variable on line 6.
 The at(@) symbol in front of the name means that it's an instance variable.
 Instance variables live inside the object that is created in memory.
-Line 7, inside the porrenthses, is called a range.
+Line 7, inside the parentheses, is called a range.
 A range is a counter that will count from 0 to 8.
 The each method that is called off that range will be executed every time.
 The code that is inside the curly braces is a single line block of code.
 That code is what gets run every time the range